dvklopfenstein/timetracker/docs/config_global.md

 Specifying the global config file on the CLI overrides using '~/.timetrackerconfig' or the config file specified by `TIMETRACKERCONF`.

+## Examples

+### Initialize a timetracker project repo

+### Example of using multiple global config files
+The sheep and the goats begin to track their time grazing.

+The lions and the wolves want to observe the sheep and the goats, but do not want the sheep and goats to know.
+So they begin tracking their time on the hunting project.

+David is taking care of the herds and flocks by watching over his flock and being on the lookout for lions.

 Copyright (C) 2025, DV Klopfenstein, PhD.
 All rights reserved